-Prerequisite: Digital VLSI Design
+Prerequisite : Digital VLSI Design

-Objective: To make the students understand the architectural details of programmable ASICs

-Outcome : The students will be able to gain sufficient theoretical knowledge for carrying out

-ASIC and FPGA design.
+- Objective : To make the students understand the architectural details of programmable ASICs including logic synthesis, floor-planning, placement and routing. - Outcome : The students will be able to gain sufficient theoretical knowledge for carrying out ASIC and FPGA design.